 Lower levels of functioning GAA can cause symptoms that appear earlier in life and progress faster than in people with higher levels of GAA.

+Testing is available, but getting diagnosed can take time.
 The earlier someone is diagnosed with Pompe disease, the sooner they can get the right treatment.
 Newborns with IOPD are often diagnosed within the first few months of life based on signs, symptoms, and the results of laboratory testing.
-In older children and adults, diagnosis can take much longer.
+Pompe disease diagnosis can take much longer for older children and adults.

 Some states and countries offer screening for Pompe disease at birth.
 In other cases, getting a correct diagnosis can take years—and many doctor visits—for children and adults with LOPD.
 There are two big reasons for this delay: